Appendix: Advanced Configuration of KubeSphere Core

 If cert-manager is not installed, Helm is used to generate certificates.
 During the installation process with Helm, KubeSphere generates CA and TLS certificates based on the configured

-.
+hostname.
 In this option, certificates do not support automatic expiration rotation.

 -